-Peru, and Cusco, where our projects are based, is world-famous as one of the best places to go for Christmas.
+Peru, and Cusco, where our projects are based, are famously known as one of the best places to go for Christmas.

-The country is a popular Christmas and New Year holiday destination for tourists.
-Since most of the population subscribes to a Catholic doctrine, Christmas festivities light up the city starting late in December.
+Since most of the population identifies as Catholic, Christmas festivities light up the city starting in late December.

 Our sustainable development projects in Peru are based in a small rural community that still follows many of the practices that date back to the time of the Inca.

-Classes end in the middle of December, but you should stick around until the 24th at least.
-On the day of Christmas Eve a huge annual market is held in Cusco.
-It is known as Santuranticuy, or ‘The Sale of Saints’.
+Classes end in the middle of December, but you should stick around until the 24th,at least.
+On Christmas Eve try head to Cusco, where a huge annual market is held known as Santuranticuy, or “The Sale of Saints”.

 If you stick around until New Year you will see the city of Cusco erupt in cascades of yellow ribbons and flowers.
 The colour represents good luck in the new year.

 On New Year’s Eve, gather with locals in the Plaza de Armas to eat 12 grapes before the clock strikes 12.